ishant162/openfl/docs/about/features_index/workflowinterface.rst

         }

     local_runtime = LocalRuntime(aggregator=aggregator, collaborators=collaborators, backend='single_process')
-    print(f'Local runtime collaborators = {local_runtime.collaborators}')

-In the first example *private attributes* need to be set in form of a dictionary(user defined), where the key is the name of the attribute and the value is the object.
+In this example *private attributes* need to be set in form of a dictionary(user defined), where the key is the name of the attribute and the value is the object.
 :code:`collaborator.private_attributes` sets the collaborator private attributes :code:`train_loader` and :code:`test_loader` that are accessed by collaborator steps (:code:`aggregated_model_validation`, :code:`train` and :code:`local_model_validation`).
 Some important points to remember while creating private attributes dictionary are:

     - In above example multiple collaborators have the same *private attributes* dictionary.
 Depending on the Federated Learning requirements, user can specify *private attributes* dictionary for each Participant.
     - If *private attributes* dictionary is not specified then the Participant shall not have any *private attributes*.
-    - *private attributes* needs to be set after instantiating the participant.
+    - *Private attributes* needs to be set after instantiating the participant.

+**2. Set private attributes using a callable**

 .. code-block:: python
-    # Example 2

     # Aggregator
-    aggregator_ = Aggregator()
+    aggregator = Aggregator()

     collaborator_names = ["Portland", "Seattle", "Chandler", "Bangalore"]